ashkar99/Adventure-Game/README.md

 - Find the lost key and capture all the escaped ghosts.

 ### Enemies
 - Different types of enemies will try to stop you.
-Use your skills to avoid or defeat them.
+Use your skills to avoid and defeat them.

 ### Exploration
 - Navigate through the map to locate the key and ghosts.